aghaffar570/CloudCalc/README.md

 ## Demo

-First set up a postgreSQL DB on your local machine and create a database table with the default name pokedex (configured in package.json).
+First set up a postgreSQL DB on your local machine and create a database table with the default name, pokedex (configured in package.json).

 Begin with `npm install`